 Step 1 - Apply to become a volunteer - Click APPLY at the bottom of this page

-Step 2 - Volunteer member services will call to book you for an interview
+Step 2 - Volunteer Sourcing will call to book you into an interview

 If your application is successful you will be offered a volunteer position with Youth and Community Engagement and will be contacted for next steps.

 Being a First Aid Awareness Officer will develop your communication skills and build confidence by allowing you to engage with a wide variety to people.
 Being part of a large volunteer team will help you connect with other likeminded volunteers in the Perth area.

 You will also form part of the St John Ambulance Event Health Services team who attend thousands of public events annually, and you will belong to a team that really makes a difference in people’s lives.